-The purpose of the FCD’s Education Grant Program is to help educators in Flathead County purchase equipment and/or supplies to support conservation education activities that focus on soil, water, forestry and/or fisheries.
+FCD’s Education Grant Program helps traditional and non-traditional educators in Flathead County purchase equipment and/or supplies to support conservation education activities that focus on soil, water, forestry and/or fisheries.

 Requests can be made for any amount, but funding is limited.
 Funding decisions will be made by the FCD Board of Supervisors.
 Priority will be given to applications that seek to purchase equipment or supplies for activities related to the conservation of soil, water, forestry and/or fisheries.
 Large requests (over $1,000.00) that share costs with partner groups will be given priority over large requests that do not have financial partners.
 Schools or organization that have not received an FCD education grant before will be given priority over those that have previously received funding.

-Completed applications will be accepted from March 1- June 10, 2018.
-Incomplete or illegible applications will not be considered.
+Completed applications will be accepted from March 1 – June 10

 The reimbursement will be made payable to the school or organization listed on the application.
 Goods or services procured prior to the grant approval date or over the approved amount are not reimbursable.